Three Corner Leek (Allium triquetrum) Identification

 Physical Characteristics for Three-Cornered Leek

-A lovely winter and spring plant that is a fantastic pre cursor for the more well known wild garlic.
+A lovely winter and spring plant that is a fantastic precursor for the more well known Wild Garlic.
 It can be used in recipes calling for leeks or chives.

 Bulb & Leaf

 A small bulb growing into long thin waxy leaves which have a triangular shaped vein running down the centre.
+They have a strong oniony smell when crushed.

 Flowers